m7mdra/Picker/README.md

  - Ability you to pick multiple images in one shot
  - Ability to capture Image from camera

+ ### demo can be found [here](https://www.youtube.com/watch?v=spbX644P8Xg)

 ## Usage

-1. add this line to your manifest to allow the android os to recognize
+1. add this line to your manifest to allow the android os to recognize our activity.

-our activity.
 delcare these permissions:

 	<uses-permission android:name="android.permission.CAMERA"/>